alongd/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 **Temperature and Pressure Ranges**

-CanTherm will compute the :math:`k(T,P)` values on a grid of temperature and pressure points. ``Tmin``, ``Tmax``, and ``Tcount`` values, as well as ``Pmin``, ``Pmax``, and ``Pcount`` parameter values must be provided.
+Arkane will compute the :math:`k(T,P)` values on a grid of temperature and pressure points. ``Tmin``, ``Tmax``, and ``Tcount`` values, as well as ``Pmin``, ``Pmax``, and ``Pcount`` parameter values must be provided.
-CanTherm will automatically choose the intermediate temperatures based on the interpolation model you wish to fit.
+Arkane will automatically choose the intermediate temperatures based on the interpolation model you wish to fit.
 This is the recommended approach.

 Alternatively, the grid of temperature and pressure points can be specified explicitly using ``Tlist`` and/or ``Plist``.